 - A. Binding Effect The plan, and all actions and decisions hereunder, shall be binding upon the heirs, executors, administrators, successors and assignees of any and all parties hereto including all participants, dependents and beneficiaries, present and future. - B. Governing Law The validity of the plan or any of its provisions shall be determined under, and construed according to the laws of the State of Illinois. - C. Non-Alienation No benefit or interest available hereunder will be subject to assignment, alienation, transfer, attachment, execution, garnishment, sequestration or other legal, equitable or other process, either voluntarily or involuntarily, by operation of law or otherwise except as may be expressly permitted herein.
-The preceding sentence shall also apply to the creation, assignment or recognition of a right to any benefit payable with respect to a participant pursuant to a Qualified Medical Child Support Order. - D. Records The member shall furnish HealthLink HMO, Inc. with all information and proof that HealthLink HMO, Inc. may reasonably require with regard to any matters pertaining to this plan. - E. Authorization for Release By accepting coverage under the plan, each participant (member), including dependents, whether or not such dependents have signed the medical release, authorizes and directs any person or institution that has provided services to the member, to furnish the plan, plan administrator, HealthLink and all persons providing services in connection with the plan at any reasonable time, upon its request, any and all information and records or copies of records relating to the services provided to the member.
+The preceding sentence shall also apply to the creation, assignment or recognition of a right to any benefit payable with respect to a participant pursuant to a Qualified Medical Child Support Order. - D. Records The participant shall furnish HealthLink HMO, Inc. with all information and proof that HealthLink HMO, Inc. may reasonably require with regard to any matters pertaining to this plan. - E. Authorization for Release By accepting coverage under the plan, each participant, including dependents, whether or not such dependents have signed the medical release, authorizes and directs any person or institution that has provided services to the participant, to furnish the plan administrator, HealthLink and all persons providing services in connection with the plan at any reasonable time, upon its request, any and all information and records or copies of records relating to the services provided to the participant.
 This authorization constitutes a waiver of any provision of law for such rights.
-HealthLink shall not be deemed or construed as an employer or the plan sponsor for any purpose with respect to the administration or provision of benefits under the employer's benefit plan.
-HealthLink shall not be responsible for fulfilling any duties or obligations of the plan sponsor with respect to the plan sponsor's benefit plan. - F. Reimbursement to HealthLink HMO, Inc., the Claims Administrator, on Behalf of the Plan Sponsor The subscriber agrees to refund to HealthLink HMO, Inc., the Claims

-Administrator, any benefit payment HealthLink HMO, Inc., the Claims Administrator, made to the subscriber or on the subscriber's behalf for a claim paid or payable under any Workers' Compensation or employer's liability law.

-Even if the subscriber fails to claim through a Workers' Compensation or employer's liability law, and the subscriber could have received payment through such a law if the subscriber had filed, reimbursement must still be made to HealthLink HMO, Inc., the Claims Administrator.
-HealthLink HMO, Inc., the Claims Administrator, has the right of setoff against future claims in all cases.
+HealthLink shall not be deemed or construed as an employer or the plan sponsor for any purpose with respect to the administration or provision of benefits under the participant's benefit plan.
+HealthLink shall not be responsible for fulfilling any duties or obligations of the plan sponsor with respect to the plan sponsor's benefit plan. - F. Reimbursement to HealthLink HMO, Inc., the Claims Administrator, on Behalf of the Plan Sponsor The participant agrees to refund HealthLink HMO, Inc., the claims administrator, any benefit payment HealthLink HMO, Inc., the claims administrator, made to the participant or on the participant's behalf for a claim paid or payable under any Workers' Compensation or employer's liability law. - Even if the participant fails to file a claim through a Workers' Compensation or employer's liability law, and the participant could have received payment through such a law if the participant had filed, reimbursement must still be made to HealthLink HMO, Inc., the claims administrator.
+HealthLink HMO, Inc., the claims administrator, has the right of setoff against future claims in all cases.